j3rrey/PasswordValidator-Package/README.md

 Currently in development

 ## Installation
-- [x] Run `composer require prokawsar/password-validator`
+- [x] Run `composer require j3rrey/laravel-password-validation`
-- [x] Then run `php artisan vendor:publish` and select `Provider: prokawsar\PasswordValidator\PasswordValidatorServiceProvider` package
+- [x] Then run `php artisan vendor:publish` and select `Provider: j3rrey/laravel-password-validation\PasswordValidatorServiceProvider` package

-all rules will be published in the App/Rules folder.
+All rules will be published in the App/Rules folder.

 ## How to use this package